 I hunted for mostly neutral and white decor.
 However, I can’t resist classic candy cane stripes at Christmas so I added in a “pink peppermint twist” by including a few red stripe and pink items as well.
-Here’s what I found:

 This beautiful flocked tree from Balsam Hill caught my eye.
 It had the simple, straight out of the forest feel that I was looking for.

 However, I found a slightly smaller and less expensive version at Canadian Tire.
 I decided to try out the look before buying the larger one!
+This version isn’t available anymore, but it’s 5ft tall for reference if you are looking for a similar one.

 It’s sweet in a Charlie Brown sort of way!
 It wasn’t as tall as a full-size tree, so I placed it on top of some stacked books in a basket to add extra height.
 Instead of a traditional tree skirt, a beautiful striped throw from Cloth and Main keeps the look casual!